| With the problems largely framed by

 their past experiences – perhaps of anger and despair – but

 in the context of looking forward for solutions.
+Representatives of the identity groups gathered after the

 surveys were completed and used the responses to set five